San Diego Heavy Equipment Training Programs

 San Diego Miramar College

-These certificates are awarded for specializations that require fewer than 18 credits of coursework.
-San Diego Miramar College offers 10 different options through its diesel technology program, including a seven-credit Certificate of Performance for Heavy Equipment Undercarriage Systems and a 13-credit Certificate of Performance for Heavy Equipment Powertrains.
+These certificates are awarded for specializations that require 13 credits or less of coursework.
+San Diego Miramar College offers nine different options through its diesel technology program, including a seven-credit Certificate of Performance for Heavy Equipment Undercarriage Systems and a 13-credit Certificate of Performance for Heavy Equipment Powertrains.
 Both of these certificate programs include courses in measuring tools and applied math, introduction to diesel technology and undercarriage.
 The heavy equipment powertrains curriculum also includes courses covering brakes, steering systems and transmissions.

 Diesel Technology Certificate of Achievement